Full question:

 Answer:

-If a settlement is reached, the owner or tenant must be mindful of the need to obtain a duly executed satisfaction of lien, which is filed with the County Clerk's office to remove the lien of record.
+If a settlement is reached, it’s essential to obtain a satisfaction of lien, which must be filed with the County Clerk’s office to officially remove the lien.
+The landlord should also review the lease terms with the tenant to explore any recourse for payments made.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.